rulai-hu/BBG-VoIP/README.md

 The Volume Mixer has now been enabled via systemd, and will start on boot.

+### Note: By default, the volume mixer attaches itself to control the audio output from the zen cape.

 ## System Overview

 See a map of the system here: